What You Need to Know About Gabapentin Overdose

 - Taking gabapentin in higher doses than prescribed

 Continued misuse can become compulsive and evolve into addiction or substance use disorder (SUD).

 The Food and Drug Administration (FDA) approves gabapentin in the treatment of seizures and some nerve pain, such as what people experience after shingles.
 But many off-label treatments exist, as well, that aren’t approved by the FDA, such as:

 How to Help Someone With a Gabapentin Use Disorder

-If you believe that you or a loved one has an addiction to gabapentin or is otherwise misusing it, Zinnia Healing can help.
+If you believe that you or a loved one has an addiction to gabapentin or is otherwise misusing it, Zinnia Health can help.
 We offer addiction treatment and supportive care at our inpatient facilities to help you or your loved one stop abusing drugs for good.
 We also provide group counseling and outpatient services to help curb the cravings for gabapentin.
 Call our helpline 24/7 at (855) 430-9439 to get started, or send us a message online.